shriya-upadhyay/schedify/README.md

 ## Getting Started

-This application uses the OpenAI API and Flask/Python to create the perfect schedule for a user based on their desired characteristics.
+This application uses the OpenAI API and Flask/Python to create an optimal schedule for a user based on their desired characteristics.

 ## Setup and Installation